-In 1862, the French colonist built this harbor to meet the demand of transportation between the colonized Vietnam and the world.
-The building has two dragons on the roof, like “two dragons flanking the moon” so often be call with the name “The Dragon house”, therefore, the wharf belongs to this region is also called Dragon house Wharf.
-Here, on 06th, May, 1911, Vietnamese youth – Nguyen Tat Thanh go to seek the ways for national salvation.
+In 1862, the French colonist built this harbor to meet the demand for transportation between the colonized Vietnam and the world.
+The building has two dragons on the roof, like “two dragons flanking the moon” so often be called with the name “The Dragon House”, therefore, the wharf belongs to this region is also called Dragon House Wharf.
+Here, on 06th, May 1911, Vietnamese youth – Nguyen Tat Thanh go to seek the ways for national salvation.
 In September 1979, the government reformed it into a Ho Chi Minh Museum branch in a city of the same name.

 Dragon Wharf in the past

 7. City Hall (Ho Chi Minh City People’s Committee)